amitleah/G-ratio_automation/README.md

 ![alt text](/github_images/diagram1.PNG)

-click "C" to see the countours created.
+Click "C" to see the countours created.
 Play with threshold bar until satisfied.
 Then click "S" for a few seconds in order to export this data to Excel, and move on to the next image.

 ![alt text](/github_images/diagram2.PNG)